ievanh6/final-project-public/Final_Report.md

 receptors amongst the psoriasis subtypes.

-After inhibition, we started to analyze expression of chemokines, specfically their receptors.
+After inhibition, we started to analyze expression of chemokines, specifically their receptors.
 There was mainly upregulation of these genes for all subtypes, but there was also some downregulation of certain genes as well such as CCR10, CCR9, and CXCR5 that was seen for all three (figure 5).
 Again, the degree to which these were expressed